-Are you travelling with a baby soon and wondering what are the best flying with a baby tips?
-Perhaps you are worried about other passenger looks when your baby cries, how to get them to sleep onboard in an unfamiIiar environment or just generally how to travel with an infant?
-This article will hopefully answer ALL your how to fly with baby questions!
+• If you are travelling with a baby soon and wondering what are the best flying with a baby tips you have come to the right place!
+Perhaps you are worried about other passenger looks when your baby cries, or how to get them to sleep onboard in an unfamiIiar environment or just generally how to travel with an infant?
+My personal experience of flying with my own babies and background as cabin crew, will hopefully answer ALL your how to fly with baby questions!

 Firstly, you are not alone with your worries.
 I had exactly the same concerns about traveling with an infant, before I first flew with my two tots; despite having helped hundreds of other parents as a flight attendant.